 Damned fool who knows nothing…

 The imposter’s reason for targeting Iosefka’s Clinic is obvious.
-As the one blood ministration facility in town, it was stocked with all the materials and equipment needed for experiments, and her position gave her all the intelligence and authority required to begin her subterfuge.
+As the biggest blood ministration facility in town, it was stocked with all the materials and equipment needed for experiments, and her position gave her all the intelligence and authority required to begin her subterfuge.
 The predator targeted the easiest prey, the wheelchair-bound old man, first.
 The blood minister was apparently incapacitated in the hall before his body was dragged to the back room farthest from anyone else.
 But his subsequent death and incomplete transformation imply that the experiment was interrupted — the Choir and the imposter have had too many success cases before and after to be making such a basic blunder.
 In all likelihood, she was caught in the act and forced to contend with Iosefka, who was ultimately incapacitated and experimented on herself.
 It wasn’t even necessarily the good doctor who discovered her.

 This explains why the researcher goes so far as to replace Iosefka at the front door.
-She hadn’t planned to experiment on just a couple of staff, and so switch gears from isolating the existing inhabitants to luring in new ones.
+She hadn’t planned to experiment on just a couple of staff, and so switched gears from isolating the existing inhabitants to luring in new ones.
 If anyone came by looking for treatment, she could invite them in without raising suspicions.
 And if bleeding hearts visited, she could feign concern about doing nothing to help and request we direct others to her.
-She moved her “clinical trial room” (治験室) as Design Works concept art calls it upstairs likely to play it safe, but once they were let in and drugged, she was free to do whatever without distraction this time.
+She moved her “clinical trial room” (治験室) as Design Works concept art calls it upstairs likely to play it safe, but once they were let in and drugged, she was free to do whatever — this time, without distraction.
 Oddly enough, providing her with more test subjects proves irrelevant.
 Even if no one is sent her way, the imposter will still see the same results when finally applying her research to herself.
 Perhaps the appearance of the red moon influenced her decision, but she is ultimately satisfied with the outcome.

 … Ahh, I feel so awful… Do you understand?
 I, have come this far at last, I can see it… I knew it, only I am different.
 I’m no beast.
 That’s why… ahh, I feel so awful… I’m chosen… Do you understand?
 It’s squirming within my head… I’m so happy… Heeheehee, heeheeheeheehee…